It is often assumed that the driver behind is at fault. But this is not always the case

 Pennsylvania’s no-fault laws, while designed to make things easier and any claim process smoother, do not always work as planned.
 If you pursue a claim with your own insurance company, you may face delays and low settlement offers.

-Having an experienced lawyer from The Law Offices of Joel J. Kofsky, representing you, means that you can focus on recovering from any injuries while we negotiate with your insurance company or prepare a claim for court.
+Having an experienced lawyer from Philly Injury Law, representing you, means that you can focus on recovering from any injuries while we negotiate with your insurance company or prepare a claim for court.
 And as we always work on a contingency basis, you will not face further expenses and only need to pay legal fees when we win your case.
 Find out more by calling us today at (215) 735-4800